 PLANNING A TRIP TO GREECE?

-If you are feeling really overwhelmed you might like a Trip Consultation perhaps!?
+If you are feeling really overwhelmed, you might like to book a private Trip Consultation with our founder.

-Itineraries & Planning
+Planning

 When is a good time to visit Greece?

-Greece is a year-round destination although the official Tourist Season is from Orthodox Easter to mid-October each year.
-This mostly applies to the islands although Santorini and the bigger islands like Rhodes and Crete still have things open ( obviously not beach related activities etc…) all year.
-More covered in When to Visit Greece.
+Greece is a year-round destination, though the official Tourist Season runs from Orthodox Easter (usually in April) to mid-October.
+This mostly applies to the islands, although Santorini and the bigger, southern islands like Rhodes and Crete have large permanent populations and still have things open ( obviously not beach-related activities) all year.

 Where should I go?

 This question is very hard to answer.
-There are 227 inhabited islands and a plethora of wonders to see on the Mainland as well.
+There are over 220 inhabited islands and a plethora of wonders to see on the Mainland as well.
 The country is brimming with history and also beautiful beaches, stunning vistas, quaint villages, waterfalls, national parks and wildlife.
 It has more mountains than Austria and a lot of diversity across the country due to its rich history.

 Have a look at 111 Amazing Places for your Greece Bucket List for a heap of ideas and inspiration!